IMOS - Voyage Bunkers

 The Detail tab for LNG has additional Boil-Off Price, Forced Boil-Off Price, and NBOG Speed Bal/Laden fields at the bottom.

-When CFGEnableLNGMMBTUPricing is enabled, a LNG MMBTU Pricing checkbox is available at the bottom of the workspace.
-Selecting this enables operators to record the Initial Price (USD/MMBTU) and CV, which is used to calculate boil off cost up to the load port; and the Discharge Price (USD/MMBTU) and CV, which is used to calculate the boil off cost from departure of the load port to the end of the voyage.
+When CFGEnableLNGMMBTUPricing is enabled, an LNG MMBTU Pricing check box is available at the bottom of the form.
+Selecting this enables you to record the Initial Price (USD/MMBTU) and CV, which is used to calculate boil off cost up to the load port; and the Discharge Price (USD/MMBTU) and CV, which is used to calculate the boil off cost from departure of the load port to the end of the voyage.

 image-20260207-074402.png